 Given the variety of uses for a bone graft, your experience will depend on the type of procedure you have and the extent of your bone loss.
 AOS has expertise in a wide range of surgeries, from tooth extractions for dental implants to cleft palate reconstruction.

-Some patients will receive a bone graft in operating rooms at our Peoria, Galesburg, and Macomb offices.
+Some patients will receive a bone graft in operating rooms at our Peoria and Galesburg offices.
 For more extensive procedures, we will perform surgery in a hospital where patients will be placed under general anesthesia and typically remain hospitalized for a brief period of time after surgery.

 Your surgeon will prioritize your comfort and safety at every step and will focus on strengthening the supporting bone while leaving the site aesthetically appealing.
 The training, expertise, and experience our doctors have gained over thousands of bone graft procedures contribute to excellent outcomes.